 Reform projects.
-The Authority announced in March 2008 that it would be working on a profound reform of the Competition Act.
-Recent statements suggest that a proposal will be submitted to the Government before the end of 2009.
-Although the precise terms of the proposed reform are not known at the time of writing, the main amendments on merger control being contemplated appear to be the abolition of the market share notification threshold (see question 2.4 below) and the alignment of the substantive test with the Significant Impediment of Effective Competition ("SIEC") test of the EC Merger Regulation (see question 4.1 below).
+A reform of the Competition Act has been under consideration by the Authority since at least March 2008.
+The main amendments on merger control being contemplated are the abolition of the market share notification threshold and the increase of the turnover thresholds (see question 2.4 below), as well as the alignment of the substantive test with the Significant Impediment of Effective Competition ("SIEC") test of the EC Merger Regulation (see question 4.1 below).
+In addition, a draft law setting up a specialised court for competition and regulatory matters is currently being discussed in the Parliament (see question 5.8 below).